Stefpv/SoftDev_ProjectCode/README.md

 This repository is organized into folders according to the project components that are developed with each file.
 The main directory 'SoftDev_ProjectCode' contains the folder 'RA_Portal_Code', the file 'fullDataBase.pgqsl', and the README.

 	SoftDev_ProjectCode/
-		RA_Portal_Code/ - contains all code used for the development of the project node_modules/ - files for modules used in node.js resources/ - javascript, css, and images
+		RA_Portal_Code/ - contains all code used for the development of our application node_modules/ - folders for modules used in node.js resources/ - javascript, css, and images
-				css/ - contains files that define css styles and classes img/ - holds the images used throughout the site js/ - javascript that is used in the html and ejs files views/ - the pages that represent the front end package-lock.json - versions and info for node modules server.js -
+				css/ - contains files that define css styles and classes img/ - holds the images used throughout the site js/ - javascript that is used for the html and ejs files views/ - the pages that represent the front end of our application package-lock.json - versions and info for node modules server.js - node.js for integration layer and connecting to the database fullDataBase.pgqsl - defines the database and makes inserts into the tables README.md - describes the project
-		fullDataBase.pgqsl
-		README.md
-	RA_Portal_Code

 ## Downloading, Running and Testing the Code
 This product is currently supported through deployment on the local host of a user's machine.
 In order to successfully run the application, one must follow the steps below: